🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Summary

-What We Learned in This Chapter
+What You Learned in This Chapter

 Electrical Properties